areksoulahian/Template-generator/readme.md

 - Hard coded html index file ( complete )
 - - need to figure out to dynamically serve
-- Dockerize to connect to database easier
+- Dockerize to connect to database easier ( incomplete )

 - use dotenv for database config ( complete )
 - sequalize and mongoose question ( complete )